Le Spectre de la rose: Other productions

 Since the ballet's creation, many male dancers have interpreted the role of The Rose, but it is generally perceived that none have truly matched Nijinsky's brilliance, partly because the ballet had been specially designed to suit his particular talents.
 The Young Girl has been called "the forgotten woman of ballet", and, as time has passed, the part has become routine.
 By the middle of the 20th century, Spectre had become nothing but a stunt ballet: people paid only to see the leap through the window.

 Spectre was one of the first ballets Rudolph Nureyev danced in the West after leaving Russia.
 This was for German television in 1961.
 He first danced The Rose on stage (24 times) in New York City for the Joffrey Ballet's Diaghilev program in 1979.
 Spectre was the last ballet Nureyev and Margot Fonteyn danced together.
 That was in June 1979, when the ballerina was 60.
 He danced The Rose in Paris in 1981 and 1982, and last danced the part in August 1987 at the London Coliseum with the Nancy Ballet.

 The ballet was first seen in Australia in 1936 when it was part of the Monte Carlo Russian Ballet program.
 In 1962, Margot Fonteyn danced The Young Girl as part of her 1962 tour of Australia.
 In 2006, The Australian Ballet presented the ballet as one of three showing the work of Fokine.

 Tribute

-Unique pink diamond discovered and cut in Moscow and valued by the Gemological Institute of America at a minimum of $60 million was named “Le Spectre de la Rose” as a tribute to a legendary Russian ballet miniature.
+A unique pink diamond discovered and cut in Moscow and valued by the Gemological Institute of America at a minimum of $60 million was named “Le Spectre de la Rose” as a tribute to a legendary Russian ballet miniature.